Canon G7 X Mark II vs T7i

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-Arguments in favor of the Canon EOS Rebel T7i:
+Advantages of the Canon EOS Rebel T7i:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.